ironslob/ironslob.github.io/_posts/2020-08-06-escaping-the-nosql-trap.md

 layout:     post
 title:      Escaping the NoSQL trap
 date:       2020-08-06 19:07:00
-summary:    NoSQL is a wonderful tool, but use it responsibly
+summary:    NoSQL is a wonderful tool, but use it appropriately and responsibly.
 categories: databases tech nosql
 ---